iamjavadali/solrstation/README.md

 9. Plex
 10. FileBrowser
 11. Transmission
+12. Minecraft Server
+13. OnlyOfficeServer

 Current Containers **How-to** are in the process of uploading to **solrstation/docker** repo:
 1. Portainer
 2. WatchTower
-3. OnlyOfficeServer
+3. Pi-Hole
+4. Uptime Kuma

 Expect the following soon:
 1. JDownloader
-2. Pi-Hole
-3. Uptime Kuma
-4. Whoogle
+2. Whoogle

 More Services are to be added soon.
-If you would like a service, please feel free to let me know.
+If you would like a service, please let me know.

 Please get in touch with me at info@javadali.com for more information or if you need support.
 Thank you for your contributions.